Francisco Mwepu

-Francisco Mwepu (born 29 February 2000) is a Zambian professional footballer who plays as a forward for Sturm Graz.
+Francisco Mwepu (born 29 February 2000) is a Zambian professional footballer who plays as a forward for Spanish Primera Federación club Atlético Sanluqueño on loan from Cádiz.

 Career

 In 2018, Mwepu trialed for Red Bull Salzburg.
 In 2020, he signed for Austrian Bundesliga club Sturm Graz.

+On 15 September 2022, Mwepu signed for La Liga side Cádiz CF and was initially assigned to the reserves in Segunda Federación.
+He made his first team debut on 24 May 2023, replacing Théo Bongonda in a 2–0 away loss to Villarreal CF.

+On 29 June 2023, Mwepu renewed his contract with Cádiz until 2026, and was loaned to Primera Federación side Atlético Sanluqueño CF on 11 August.
+Upon returning, he featured rarely until suffering a knee injury in April 2025, and returned to Sanluqueño on loan on 29 August of that year.

 Career statistics

 Personal life

 His older brother, Enock, was a professional footballer before retiring due to health issues and played for Brighton & Hove Albion in the Premier League.